 Try to imagine how Mary must have felt.
 Evidently, she was living a normal life of a young Jewish maiden when the angel of the Lord interrupted her with life-changing plans.
-Talk about show-stoppers.
-"How can this be" (Luke 1:34b) indeed!
+Talk about showstoppers!
+"How can these things be" indeed!
 What will people think?
-What will Mama say?
+What will mama say?
 How will I ever be able to pull this off?
 What is the Lord up to?
 And why me, of all people?

 Try to imagine how the families of Mary and Joseph must have felt.
-Talk about mixed emotions!
+Talk about mixed emotions.
 Maybe their traveling to Bethlehem is a good idea.
-Get the girl away from home so the neighbors won't realize this baby was born too early, so to speak.
+Get the girl away from home, so the neighbors won't know that this baby was born too early, so to speak.
 Perhaps Mary and Joseph will go on living in Bethlehem after its birth so people around here will forget the scandal and conveniently lose track of the years.

 Imagine how Gabriel must have felt.
 He was making the greatest announcement ever—the one awaited since the Garden of Eden fiasco—and the only audience is a small group of wide-eyed shepherds.
 Will these unsophisticated types appreciate what's being said, understand what this means, drop everything and go?
 Or will they be as dull as the religious leaders in Jerusalem?

 Imagine how the angelic choir must have felt.
-They practiced that little song for eons and traveled zillions of miles and then, when the curtains were opened, they found their whole audience was a few shepherds who didn't know one note from another.
+They practiced that little song for eons and traveled zillions of miles and then, when the curtains were opened, they found their whole audience was a few tone-deaf shepherds.
 The heavenly Father sure doesn't do things the way we would, does He?
 But then, angels know that.
-Angels live with Him in glory.
+They live with Him in glory.
 They know things we do not.

-Imagine how the citizens of Jerusalem must have felt when a few foreign visitors show up asking, "Where is He who has been born king of the Jews?"
+Imagine how the citizens of Jerusalem must have felt when a few foreign visitors showed up asking, "Where is He who has been born King of the Jews?"
 That sure set the town to gossiping for a few days.
-Finally, the visitors with the funny accents worked their way up to the castle, where they were invited in for an audience with murderous King Herod himself.
+Finally, the visitors with the funny accents worked their way up to the castle where they were invited in for an audience with murderous King Herod himself.

 Imagine how the religious leaders in Jerusalem must have felt.
 Herod asked them about the birth of one called "King of the Jews."
-They told him what the Prophet Micah had said—this One "whose origins are from old, from ancient days" (Mic.
-5:2c) was to be born in Bethlehem, and that seemed to satisfy him.
+They told him what the Prophet Micah had said—this one "whose goings forth have been from the days of eternity" was to be born in Bethlehem—and that seemed to satisfy him (Micah 5:2).
 But did any of them ever think of actually walking the five miles to Bethlehem to see for themselves?
-Were they too busy with their religious careers, self-advancement issues and vocational interests to do anything so simple and blessed as dropping everything to worship the newborn King?
+Were they too busy with their religious careers, self-advancement issues or vocational interests to do anything so simple and blessed such as dropping everything to worship the newborn King?

-Perhaps you have wondered what you would have done had you been alive when Jesus was born, in the crowd when He ministered, in the throngs when He walked the dusty trails of Galilee.
-How would you have responded when He preached to the crowds on the seashore, when He was nailed to the cross, when you heard He was risen from the dead?
+You have perhaps wondered what you would have done had you been alive when Jesus was born, in the crowd when He ministered, in the throngs when He walked the dusty trails of Galilee.
+How would you have responded when He preached to the crowds on the seashore, when He was nailed to the cross, when you heard that He was risen from the dead?

-- Would you have come to Him?
-Would you have worshipped and followed, listened to His every word and given your heart to Him?
+— Would you have come to Him?
+Would you have worshiped and followed, listened to His every word and given your heart to Him?

-- Would you have opposed Him as some did?
-Banded together with other opponents and worked up schemes to trap Him, made plans to arrest Him, schemed to still His voice and stop His work lest He stir up Rome and cause more trouble?
+— Would you have opposed Him as some did?
+Would you have banded together with other opponents and worked up schemes to trap Him, made plans to arrest Him, schemed to still His voice and stop His work lest He stir up Rome and cause more trouble?

 — Or would you have gone on your way, too busy to be bothered by another religious charlatan with yet another scheme for ending Rome's oppression?